Many theories and hypothesis arise about where first mammals came from.

 Update 3, 2024-04-21:

-Yet more "coincidences".
+Yet more "matches".
 A new

 article published by Ubiratã Ferreira Souza, Guilherme Augusto-Alves, Mariana Retuci Pontes, Lucas Machado Botelho, Edélcio Muscat & Luís Felipe Toledo, mention the discovery of a frog using ultrasounds as a defensive strategy.
 My guess is that such frog is just hunting "a la bat".